-- The DIT reviews requirements and provides guidance on approach and feasibility, also confirming with UEA ITCS that the site is within UEA's required policy and technical guidance. .
+- The Digital Team reviews requirements and provides guidance on approach and feasibility, also confirming with UEA ITCS that the site is within UEA's required policy and technical guidance.

 - Once approved, the site owner creates their content based on the agreed site structure.

-- When content is complete and signed off within the site owner's department, the DIT will supply a page structure and any Liferay training required for the site owner to become autonomous.
-In some cases, contingent on workload in other DIT areas, we may assist with content population - though this will typically only happen under extreme circumstances.
+- When content is complete and signed off within the site owner's department, the Digital will supply a page structure and any Liferay training required for the site owner to become autonomous.

-- Once the site is populated the DIT will undertake testing and advise on any final tweaks or improvements.
+- Once the site is populated the Digital will undertake testing and advise on any final tweaks or improvements.

 - The site owner/ requestor approves the site for go live.

-- The IT/ Web team and DIT will schedule the necessary steps to put the site live.
+- The IT/ Web team and Digital will schedule the necessary steps to put the site live.